 To learn more about Sailors for the Sea and how we are working with boaters to become catalysts for change visit www.sailorsforthesea.org.

 About Ocean Watch

-Ocean Watch is a monthly article series that interprets complex ocean health and regulatory issues by outlining what these topics mean to the boating community and then gives concrete actions everyone can take to make a difference.
-Written by experts in their respective fields, Ocean Watch allows readers to create a personal connection with our waterways, making their health personal and relevant while sending a vibrant message of hope and empowerment.
+Ocean Watch is a monthly article series that interprets complex ocean health and regulatory issues by outlining what these topics mean to the boating community with concrete actions opportunities so readers can make a difference.
+Written by experts in their respective fields, Ocean Watch magazine creates a personal connection with our waterways, making their health personal and relevant while sending a vibrant message of hope and empowerment.